 In 2011, there was a case report of a 19-year old vegan male who was eating a great deal of soy foods - enough to provide 360 mg of isoflavones per day, the equivalent of about 14 servings (10).
 He also had type 1 diabetes.
 After eating this way for a year, he developed low free testosterone levels and erectile dysfunction.
-After ceasing the soy products (and vegan diet), his symptoms normalized within a year.
-Interestingly, his thyroid hormone appeared normal 15 days after ceasing the diet (though was not measured while on the diet).
-Of course, there was no reason why he needed to stop being vegan rather than just cutting way down on, or eliminating for a period, soy foods.
+After ceasing the soy products (and the vegan diet), his symptoms normalized within a year.
+There was no reason why he needed to stop being vegan rather than just cutting way down on, or eliminating for a period, soy foods.

 A 2008 case report described a 60 year old man who developed gynecomastia (the enlargement of the mammary glands in a male) after drinking 3 quarts of soymilk (the equivalent of 12 servings) a day (123).
 His breasts returned to normal after discontinuing the soymilk.